 Well, that depends.
-I have two installations of Flarum and both works without any problems.
-Technically Flarum is in beta, but it already is pretty stable and there should be no risk that something will break really hard.
-But beta status means that some thinks may be a little harder than in usual stable software.
+I have two installations of Flarum and both work without any problems.
+Technically Flarum is in beta, but it is already pretty stable and there should be no risk that something will break really hard.
+But beta status means that some things may be a little harder than in usual stable software.

 composer.json – this will require some basic knowledge about git and Composer, so you may have some hard time as non-developer.

 Slow development can also worry – Flarum is still quite simple and lacks some features.
 Localization can be problematic since some core extensions do not support translations – you need to fork a package and translate texts in views.
 Even existing localization packages may need some work (that is why I created my own localization package for the Polish language).
 Personally, I’m feeling like users management and notifications systems still needs some work and at the current state it could be really hard to manage a big forum powered by Flarum.
 For a big project, you should probably expect, that you will need to create your own extensions to provide some important features.